asifhaider995/mern-stack-tutorial-fcc/README.md

 ### Database

 MongoDB Cluster0 was used here with Application interfacing through `.env` file.
-Username, password and Database name was removed for obvious reasons.
+The file was removed because it was conflicting with Github security policy.

 ## Frontend